The ninth annual Rochester Youth Triathlon, presented by

 Where do we park?

 Parking is available at Genesee Valley Park, 131 Elmwood Avenue.
-Parking is also available across the river at the U of R Park Lot (volunteers will direct you) and by the tennis courts off Genesee Street.
+Parking is also available across from Genesee Valley Park on Plymouth Avenue near the ball fields (volunteers will direct you) and by the tennis courts off Genesee Street.

 I still have questions.
 Who do I ask?